Geethika-loveable/gymatron-ai/README.md

 © 2025 Azynctra.
 All Rights Reserved.

-GYMA AI is a proprietary software product of Azynctra.
+GYMA App is a proprietary software product of Azynctra.
 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.

 This software and its contents, including but not limited to text, graphics, logos, and code are protected by copyright laws and international treaties.
-The GYMA AI name, logo, and brand elements are trademarks of Azynctra.
+The GYMA App name, logo, and brand elements are trademarks of Azynctra.

 No part of this software may be reproduced, transmitted, or used in any form or by any means, electronic or mechanical, without prior written permission from Azynctra.